junjypark/junjypark.github.io/_pages/openpositions.md

 - Solid background in calculus is a must (like most other statistics PhD programs).
 I also expect that you have taken (calculus-based) probability and statistical inference.

-- Courses in proof-based linear algebra real analysis will be considered very favorably.
+- Courses in proof-based linear algebra and real analysis will be considered very favorably.

-- Some background in programming (e.g. coursework in CS), although not required, will be beneficial.
+- Some background in programming (e.g. coursework in CS), although not required, will be very beneficial.

 - Prior research experience is not needed.
-However, it will be valuable for evaluating whether you fit my research philosophy.
+However, it will be valuable for evaluating yourself whether you fit my research philosophy.

 *Note for prospective PhD students in Psychology*